Ruins of Adventure

 While the campaign assumes that most new player characters arrive in Phlan by boat from lands far-afield, nothing prevents a player from building a character for whom Phlan is closer to home.

-The metropolis of “Old Phlan” was destroyed more than fifty years ago, and the last failed attempt to re-settle was fifteen years ago.
+The metropolis of “Old Phlan” was destroyed more than fifty years ago, and the last failed attempt to re-settle was fifteen years ago, and the remaining settlements in the Old City were destroyed, yet again, only six years.
 While any native-born New Phlannars are, by necessity, too young to adventure (being at most two years old), the children and grandchildren of many refugees of Old Phlan are starting to trickle back into the area.
 Likewise many people from the neighboring City States of Melvaunt and Thentia have come to lend their aid to the people of Phlan.
 These northern Moonsea locals are already familiar with Phlan’s plight, its enemies, and the layout of Civilized Phlan (and possibly may have a tidbit of lore to share about the old city as well).
 More importantly, they have a more immediate interest in the long-term success of New Phlan than visiting adventurers from elsewhere.